data-mechanics/course-2016-fal-proj/cyung20_kwleung/README.md

 This algorithm retrieves the districts in which crime incidents have been reported (as recorded by the Crime Incident Report dataset), counts how many crimes transpired in each individual district, then adds the counts to the pre-existing BPDS database with their corresponding districts.

-#Constraint Satisfaction and Statistical Analysis
+#Project 2: Constraint Satisfaction and Statistical Analysis

 **1. liquorAndCrime.py**
 We have modified our version of liquorAndCrime.py to now include constraints: that the crimes be within 100 meters from a liquor store, belong to these selected offense categories "Harassment", "Aggravated Assault", "Simple Assault", "Sex Offender Registration" or "Homicide" and returns a subset of the the first 10,000 entries of the crime data (so our computer doesn't crash) which meets all of these constraints.
 We have concluded that on from Friday-Sunday on average more of our selected crimes are committed per day.